Automated Reporting

 ▸ The audit side of it

 This is the difference between a generated report and a made-up one.
 When a reviewer questions a KPI, your engineer can point to the exact data-layer field, the exact simulation run, and the exact query.
-The AI is a narrator — the data is the source of truth.
+The AI is a narrator.
+The data is the source of truth.

 Every value on the executive KPI row is produced by a single query against the stored simulation result.
 Zero hand-typing.
 Zero transposition risk.